Anxiety & Regulation Pathway – A Structured Programme

 - Emotional constraint affecting the smooth movement of Qi

-- Excessive mental activity leading to depletion of reserves
+- Excessive mental activity gradually depleting reserves

 - Deficiency patterns affecting resilience and grounding